 If you decide to stop taking birth control at some point, your period will typically return to normal after about a month, but can vary depending on the method.

-If you’re…looking for something you can set & then forget
+Looking for something you can set & then forget?